 Quick Summary: Birth Control Pills & Hair Loss

-Birth Control & Hair: While birth control pills are effective for preventing pregnancy, some types may cause temporary hair thinning or loss due to hormonal changes.
+Birth Control & Hair: While birth control pills are effective for preventing pregnancy, some types may cause temporary hair thinning or loss due to hormonal changes that the pills cause.

 Types & Effects: Combined pills contain oestrogen and progestin, whereas mini-pills contain only progestin.
 The choice can affect hair health, with lower androgen index pills being gentler on hair.